dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 of `V`.
 This is true for extension type superinterfaces as well as non-extension type superinterfaces.*

-A compile-time error occurs if an extension type declaration _DV_ has two extension type superinterfaces `V1` and `V2`, where both `V1` and `V2` have an extension type member named _m_, and the two declarations of _m_ are distinct declarations, and _DV_ does not declare a member named _m_.

-*In other words, if two different declarations of _m_ are inherited from two extension type superinterfaces then the subinterface must resolve the conflict.
-The so-called diamond inheritance pattern can create the case where two superinterfaces have an _m_, but they are both declared by the same declaration (so `V` is a subinterface of `V1` and `V2`, and both `V1` and `V2` are subinterfaces of `V3`, and only `V3` declares _m_, in which case there is no conflict in `V`).*

 *Assume that _DV_ is an extension type declaration named `Name`, and the type `V1`, declared by _DV1_, is a superinterface of _DV_ (`V1` could be an extension type or a non-extension type).
 Let `m` be the name of a